Create a Persistent Cache

 If a cache with the specified name already exists, you are prompted with an error message.

-- Next, you need to provide the persistence store settings for this cache on Persistence Settings page.
+- Next, you need to provide the persistence store settings for this cache on the Persistence Settings page.
 Choose New Store against the Select Store label.
-Specify the name of your store against Store Name label.
+Specify the name of your store against the Store Name label.
 For connection information, provide the UNC Path, User Name, and Password.
 Once done, click on Test Connection.
 If the connection to your persistence store has been successfully tested, you will receive a success notification.
 Click Next.

 Important